 Posted by: Dr. B.J.
 Tolia, CFA

-Now that you’ve passed Level I, it’s time to start preparing for CFA® Level II.
+Now that you’ve passed Level I, it’s time to start preparing for Level II of the CFA® Program exam.
 Join Dr. B.J.
 Tolia, CFA as he discusses the CFA Level II curriculum, the key differences between Level I and II, and study strategies that have been proven to work.

 All right.
 So, first of all, congratulations.
 I’m assuming you passed your Level I, otherwise, why are you here?
 Anyway, let’s look at what we’re going to talk about, what is the outline of our presentation.
 The first thing we’re going to talk about is very briefly, what is the Level II curriculum?
 Then we’ll talk about what the format of the exam is at Level II.
 We’ll also look at the historical pass rates, that’s the bad news.
 And then we’ll talk about what is the difference between Levels I and II, so you are aware as to what you are dealing with.

 We’ll also talk about learning science and myths that science has come up with.
 The science has said these are things that really don’t work and these are the things that work.
 Then we’ll get to the bottom of it, which is simply to get into how to efficiently prepare for this specific exam for the Level II exam.
 We are also going to obviously talk about how we can help you in your preparation process, and then we’ll summarize the presentation in the last point, in which is the steps in the preparation process.